imanlotfimahyari/fabric/docs/source/test_network.md

 if no channel is specified).
 If you are deploying a chaincode for the first time, the script will install the chaincode dependencies.
 By default, The script installs the Go version of the asset-transfer (basic) chaincode.
-However, you can use the language flag, `-l`, to install the typescript or javascript versions of the chaincode.
+However, you can use the language flag, `-ccl`, to install the typescript or javascript versions of the chaincode.
 You can find the asset-transfer (basic) chaincode in the `asset-transfer-basic` folder of the `fabric-samples` directory.
 This folder contains sample chaincode that are provided as examples and used by tutorials to highlight Fabric features.